malmgrenola/rooster/README.md

 The site is based on a navigational hierarchical tree structure.
 Navigation bar is responsive and will fold down to a burger menu when it wont fit the size.

-Navigation items:
-sign in
+**Navigation items:**
 Home page
-Categories
+Products with categories
+Reservations basket
-search
+search bar
+My page _(only signed in users)_
+Admin _(only signed in admins)_

 Each page includes a footer element containing information about the site and links to site social accounts and link to favourites page.
 [Footer wireframe example](wireframes/footer.png)

 ### Existing Features

-- sign in - allows user to sign in to see reservations made.
+- sign in/out - allows user to sign in to see reservations made and sign out when user would like to leave.
 - sign up - allows user to sign up for an account so user don't have to fill out the information again.
+- close account - allows user to close the account.
 - find products - allows user to find products based on queries.
 - add to reservation basket - allows user to add product to a basket while navigating on the site.
 - create reservation - send current reservation basket to the farm shop.